elliewix/data-profile-tool/readme.md

 ## Core caveats

-I haven't finished everything in the script yet and haven't fully tested this.
+Still mostly a proof of concept.

+Path issues for windows.

+Unknown bugs.

 ## Basic use

 This was written using Python 2.7.
 Maybe it would work with Python 3 if I updated the print statements.
 Anyhow.
 Run it on the command line.

+`python data_profile.py source output missing_code`

-`python data_profile.py -m vagrants/ vagrant-profiles/ [missing]`
+`python data_profile.py vagrants/ vagrant-profiles/ [missing]`

 This works out to:

 * `python data_profile` runs the script
-* `-m` to generate markdown output or `-h` to generate html.
-	* This is not actually implemented and will just make both.
-	* The HTML looks super nasty.
+* `vagrants/`
-* `vagrants/` this is the folder with the source data
+	* Provide single file path or folder with many files
 	* Currently only built to work with CSV data
+* `vagrant-profiles/`
-* `vagrant-profiles/` this is the destination folder for the profile files
+	* This is the destination folder for the profile files
-	* Does not currently make the folder if it doesn't exist, ya I need to put this in.
+	* Will either create the folder or overwrite the named contents
+	* Will create:
+		* one JSON file with all profile data
+		* one md file per source file with profile data
+* `[missing]`
-* `[missing]` this is the missing code, use `''` for empty
+	* this is the missing code, use `''` for empty
-	* doesn't accept multiple missing values, but this could be done
+	* optional, but presumes empty string if not provided
+	* cannot currently specify multiple missing values for single files

 ## License